sfc-gh-lacosta/replit-blank-app-template/README.md

    - Input conversion and sample data for two groups
    - Calculate and display p-value, confidence intervals, and relative/absolute impact
    - Visualize results with interactive charts

-## Run on Replit

-The full source code is available to fork and run on [Replit](https://replit.com/@matt/Streamlit-AB-Testing?v=1).

-This code can also be run locally, just clone the repo, configure a venv, and install poetry.

 Created by [Matt](https://x.com/mattppal) @ Replit